 Most individuals just forget about their RRSPs until retirement because they think it’s locked- in or assume massive tax liabilities.
 The reality is that there are many times where it may make sense to withdraw funds from an RRSP.
 For example, if you’re in a year of low relative net income and have an urgent need for additional funds because of maternity or paternity leave or unemployment, accessing your RRSP may be the best of the available options.

 It may also make sense to begin a drawdown strategy in the years leading up to retirement.
-If you anticipate you’ll be in a high tax bracket in retirement, drawing down on your RRSPs early may ensure OAS clawback doesn’t become an issue or help keep the marginal rate lower over the long term.
+If you anticipate you’ll be in a high tax bracket in retirement, drawing down on your RRSPs early may reduce the likelihood of OAS clawback or help keep the marginal rate lower over the long term.
 Taking a careful look at all the details is critical in these situations.

 There's much more than meets the eye when it comes to RRSPs.
 Your Edward Jones financial advisor can help build your understanding and determine the best strategy for you.